dmahr1/quick-reference/index.md

   - **Pushing** (`git push`) shares changes in the local repo to the remote repo.
   - **Fetching** (`git fetch`) shares changes in the remote repo to the local repo.
   - **Merging** (`git merge`) incorporates changes from one branch/commit history into another.
-    - The merger’s changes are logged as a new commit on the destination branch.
+    - The merger's changes are logged as a new commit on the destination branch.
   - **Pulling** (`git pull`) both fetches to local repo and merges with the local directory.
   - **Switching branches** (`git checkout <branch>`) swaps out working tree for <branch>.
     - `-b` creates a new branch in the local repo.
     - `-f` discards changes in working tree and index; normally these block checkout.
 - Less-common actions
   - **Updating submodules** (`git submodule update --init`)
-  - **Amending** (`git commit --amend`) modifies the previous commit; don’t do this after pushing.
+  - **Amending** (`git commit --amend`) modifies the previous commit; don't do this after pushing.
   - **Restoring files** (`git checkout [<hash> --] <files>`)  overwrites <files> in the working tree and index for the versions from the commit with <hash>.
   - **Undo last commit** (`git reset --soft HEAD~1`) sets HEAD branch back by 1 commit, without touching any of the actual changes.
   - **Squashing** combines many commits into one, and can be done multiple ways.